-Eric Klein

-Independent Director, Chair of the Audit Committee
+Eric Klein Independent Director, Chair of the Audit Committee

-Mr. Klein is currently President of Klein Valuation Services Inc., a firm that focuses on business strategy, complex mergers, acquisitions, divestitures and financings for mid-sized Canadian corporations.
-With more than 30 years of experience, he focuses on providing results-driven corporate finance advisory services for mid-market Canadian companies.
-Recently, Mr Klein was a senior executive with a Canadian public financial institution.
-Prior to that Mr. Klein was the founder and Managing Director of the Corporate Finance, Valuations & Transaction practice of Farber Financial Group.
-Mr. Klein holds designations as a Chartered Public Accountant and Chartered Business
+Eric Klein is currently President of Klein Advisory Services Inc., a firm that focuses on business strategy, complex mergers, acquisitions, divestitures, and financings for mid-sized Canadian corporations.
+With more than 30 years of experience, Eric focuses on providing results-driven corporate finance advisory services for midmarket Canadian companies.
+Recently, Eric was a senior executive with a Canadian public financial institution.
+Prior to that he was the founder and Managing Director of the Corporate Finance, Valuations & Transaction practice of Farber Financial Group.
+Eric is a graduate of McGill University with a B.Comm and a graduate Diploma in Public Accounting and holds designations as a Chartered Public Accountant, a Chartered Business Valuator and is a member of the Institute of Corporate Directors.